 The standards for review, reappointment, and promotion are based on departmental criteria for annual review and the candidate's narrative statement and supporting materials.
 The narrative statement and supporting materials should demonstrate the candidate's success in meeting departmental expectations as specified in the department's annual review criteria, and, in the case of promotion, should show that the candidate has exceeded departmental expectations in teaching and at least one other area.
-All full-time faculty members are expected to teach courses well, to make progress toward their professional goals, and to serve the department, community, profession, or University.
-Because lecturers teach more classes and receive less research support than tenure-track and tenured professors, reviews of lecturers will place more emphasis on excellence in teaching than on the other two categories.
-Reviewers will also take any approved 10% research elections into account when applying the department's annual review criteria to a lecturer's narrative statement and supporting materials.

-The Lecturer Evaluation Committee and Department Chair will rate the candidate's performance in teaching, service, and research, bearing in mind that there are no standard expectations in research for Three-Year-Lecturers (unless they have made the optional 10% research election with the chair's/dean's approval as described in the Annual Review Policy above).
-Ratings will be provided using four categories: exceeds expectations, meets expectations, does not meet expectations, and unsatisfactory.
+All full-time faculty members are expected to teach courses well, to make progress toward their research goals, and to serve the department, community, profession, or University.
+Because lecturers teach more classes and receive less research support than professors, reviews of lecturers will place more emphasis on excellence in teaching than on the other two categories.
+Reviewers will take this into account when applying the department's annual review criteria to a lecturer's narrative statement and supporting materials.
+The Lecturer Evaluation Committee and Department Chair will rate the candidate's performance in teaching, research, and service using four categories: exceeds expectations, meets expectations, does not meet expectations, and unsatisfactory.
 As defined in HOP ADM 6-502, these categories are to be interpreted as follows:

-Exceeds expectations - Reflects a clear and significant level of accomplishment beyond what is normal for UTRGV, discipline, unit, faculty rank, or any contractual expectations as defined by the unit.
+Exceeds expectations - Reflects a clear and significant level of accomplishment beyond what is normal for the UTRGV discipline, unit, faculty rank, or any contractual expectations as defined by the unit.